Haivision/srt/docs/packet-filtering-and-fec.md

 connection is established will not be covered by an FEC group.
 But it is generally not a problem when packets are lost in the first 2 seconds of a transmission.
-If needed, even this can be mitigated by adding a series of unused groups to the FEC matrix before the transmission starts.
+If needed, even this can be mitigated by adding a series of unused groups to the FEC matrix before the transmission starts (a concept potentially to be implemented).

-Another advantage of the staircase arrangement is that it increases the probability of recovering a long sequence of a lost packets, since consecutive lost packets in a row will belong to different column groups.
+Another advantage of the staircase arrangement is that it increases the probability of recovering a long sequence of a lost packets in a case when consecutive lost packets in a row will belong to different column groups.
 In the example below, it is likely that the entire missing sequence from 572 to 583 can be rebuilt, largely because packets 573 and 583 belong to different groups (once these are rebuilt, it becomes possible to rebuild packets 572 and 582 via row FEC):

 ![Rebuild Missing Sequence](/docs/images/rebuild-missing-sequence.png)

+Although in a case of even arrangement you still may have a good luck of having a long loss exactly at the border of two column series, the staircase arrangement slightly increases the range of prospective long losses that can be successfully recovered.

 # The Built-in FEC Filter